 Editors’ Note

-Since Magdalena already has a copy of What Dwells between the Lines: Fifty-Three 53-Word Story Contest Winners, Plus Tips on Writing Remarkably Brief Fiction, she was asked to select another book from the Press 53 catalog.
-She selected Objects in This Mirror: An Anthology of Legacy, edited by Danielle Hanson and Julia Beach.
-Her story will appear on this page for the month of March and will be published in Issue 271 of Prime Number Magazine on May 1, 2025.
-Congratulations, Magdalena!
+As our winner for April, Paula will receive a free copy of What Dwells between the Lines: Fifty-Three 53-Word Story Contest Winners, Plus Tips on Writing Remarkably Brief Fiction.
+Her story will appear on this page for the month of May and will be published in Issue 271 of Prime Number Magazine on May 1, 2025.
+Congratulations, Paula!

 Read More of Our Winning Stories